grokify/go-nist-sp-800-53/docsrc/rev5/high_baseline/au.md

 Organizational personnel with audit review, analysis, and reporting responsibilities

 organizational personnel with information security and privacy responsibilities

+### au-6.1: Automated Process Integration

+Integrate audit record review, analysis, and reporting processes using {{ insert: param, au-06.01_odp }}.

+Organizational processes that benefit from integrated audit record review, analysis, and reporting include incident response, continuous monitoring, contingency planning, investigation and response to suspicious activities, and Inspector General audits.

+audit record review, analysis, and reporting processes are integrated using {{ insert: param, au-06.01_odp }}.

+Audit and accountability policy

+system security plan

+privacy plan

+procedures addressing audit review, analysis, and reporting

+procedures addressing investigation and response to suspicious activities

+system design documentation

+system configuration settings and associated documentation

+system audit records

+other relevant documents or records

+Organizational personnel with audit review, analysis, and reporting responsibilities

+organizational personnel with information security and privacy responsibilities

+Automated mechanisms integrating audit review, analysis, and reporting processes

+### au-6.3: Correlate Audit Record Repositories

+Analyze and correlate audit records across different repositories to gain organization-wide situational awareness.

+Organization-wide situational awareness includes awareness across all three levels of risk management (i.e., organizational level, mission/business process level, and information system level) and supports cross-organization awareness.

+audit records across different repositories are analyzed and correlated to gain organization-wide situational awareness.

+Audit and accountability policy

+system security plan

+privacy plan

+procedures addressing audit review, analysis, and reporting

+system design documentation

+system configuration settings and associated documentation

+system audit records across different repositories

+other relevant documents or records

+Organizational personnel with audit review, analysis, and reporting responsibilities

+organizational personnel with information security and privacy responsibilities

+Mechanisms supporting the analysis and correlation of audit records

+### au-6.5: Integrated Analysis of Audit Records

+Integrate analysis of audit records with analysis of {{ insert: param, au-06.05_odp.01 }} to further enhance the ability to identify inappropriate or unusual activity.

+Integrated analysis of audit records does not require vulnerability scanning, the generation of performance data, or system monitoring.
+Rather, integrated analysis requires that the analysis of information generated by scanning, monitoring, or other data collection activities is integrated with the analysis of audit record information.
+Security Information and Event Management tools can facilitate audit record aggregation or consolidation from multiple system components as well as audit record correlation and analysis.
+The use of standardized audit record analysis scripts developed by organizations (with localized script adjustments, as necessary) provides more cost-effective approaches for analyzing audit record information collected.
+The correlation of audit record information with vulnerability scanning information is important in determining the veracity of vulnerability scans of the system and in correlating attack detection events with scanning results.
+Correlation with performance data can uncover denial-of-service attacks or other types of attacks that result in the unauthorized use of resources.
+Correlation with system monitoring information can assist in uncovering attacks and in better relating audit information to operational situations.

+analysis of audit records is integrated with analysis of {{ insert: param, au-06.05_odp.01 }} to further enhance the ability to identify inappropriate or unusual activity.

+Audit and accountability policy

+system security plan

+privacy plan

+procedures addressing audit review, analysis, and reporting

+system design documentation

+system configuration settings and associated documentation

+integrated analysis of audit records, vulnerability scanning information, performance data, network monitoring information, and associated documentation

+other relevant documents or records

+Organizational personnel with audit review, analysis, and reporting responsibilities

+organizational personnel with information security and privacy responsibilities

+Mechanisms implementing the capability to integrate analysis of audit records with analysis of data/information sources

+### au-6.6: Correlation with Physical Monitoring

+Correlate information from audit records with information obtained from monitoring physical access to further enhance the ability to identify suspicious, inappropriate, unusual, or malevolent activity.

+The correlation of physical audit record information and the audit records from systems may assist organizations in identifying suspicious behavior or supporting evidence of such behavior.
+For example, the correlation of an individual’s identity for logical access to certain systems with the additional physical security information that the individual was present at the facility when the logical access occurred may be useful in investigations.

+information from audit records is correlated with information obtained from monitoring physical access to further enhance the ability to identify suspicious, inappropriate, unusual, or malevolent activity.

+Audit and accountability policy

+procedures addressing audit review, analysis, and reporting

+procedures addressing physical access monitoring

+system design documentation

+system configuration settings and associated documentation

+documentation providing evidence of correlated information obtained from audit records and physical access monitoring records

+system security plan

+privacy plan

+other relevant documents or records

+Organizational personnel with audit review, analysis, and reporting responsibilities

+organizational personnel with physical access monitoring responsibilities

+organizational personnel with information security and privacy responsibilities

+Mechanisms implementing the capability to correlate information from audit records with information from monitoring physical access

 ### au-7: Audit Record Reduction and Report Generation